Shadow of quantum extended Kruskal black hole and its super-radiance property: Finding the shadows

 Also the shape of shadows at different inclination angles for spin parameter $a=0.9m$ ( $m=1\ell_{pl}$ ) has been shown in Fig. \ref{fig:inc} to see the variation in shadow with varying inclination angles.

-It is observed after comparing the Quantum and Kerr case in figures Fig. \ref{fig1} to Fig. \ref{fig:lpl} that the presence of quantum parameters tends to shrink the shadow i.e., the size of the shadow decreases due to quantum effect.
-As the quantum parameters $\d_{c}$ and $\epsilon$ are increased, both the photon sphere radius and shadow radius decreases.
-Observing these figures, it can be inferred that for a fixed mass, the shadow shrinks more on the right hand side than on the left hand due to quantum effect when compared with the Kerr case and as the mass is increased, there is not much variation in the shadows of Kerr case and quantum AOS case.This happens because the quantum parameters $\d_{c}$ and $\epsilon$ are inversely proportional to $m$ as can be seen from equation (\ref{qpp}), so their values decrease when mass is increased and hence their impact on the shadow also reduces.
+It is observed after comparing the Quantum and Kerr case in Fig. \ref{fig1} that the presence of quantum parameters tends to shrink the shadow i.e., the size of the shadow decreases due to quantum effect.
+Note that in Fig \ref{fig1} the dashed contours represent the Kerr case while the solid contours represent the rotating AOS BH.
+As the quantum parameters $\d_{c}$ and $\epsilon$ are increased(i.e. for the smaller masses), both the photon sphere radius and shadow radius decreases.
+In Fig \ref{fig1} - Fig \ref{newfig1}, we are plotting $\f{\alpha}{m}$ and $\f{\beta}{m}$.
+In the Kerr and Schwarzchild cases, this quantity scales uniformly, and hence we do not see a difference with changing mass.
+However, in the AOS case, since the masses are a function of the quantum parameters, the scaling of these ratios are not uniform, which lead to the corrections observed in the plots.
+Observing these figures,it can be inferred that for a fixed mass, the shadow shrinks more on the right hand side than on the left hand due to quantum effect when compared with the Kerr case and as the mass is increased, there is not much variation in the shadows of Kerr case and quantum AOS case.This happens because the quantum parameters $\d_{c}$ and $\epsilon$ are inversely proportional to $m$ as can be seen from equation (\ref{qpp}), so their values decrease when mass is increased and hence their impact on the shadow also reduces.
 With increasing values of $a$, not only the shadow size decreases but also the shape gets distorted.
 As can be seen, this distortion is more on the left part of the plot than on the right.
+While classically as well the asymmetry can be explained by frame dragging, the quantum corrections affect the rotating AOS black hole differently compared to a simple mass scaling.
+For a fixed value of the rotation parameter $a$, if we compare the change in mass of Kerr to that of rotating AOS as in Fig \ref{newfig1}, we find that there is a non-trivial difference in the shadow curvature at the left and right points in AOS while in Kerr, the shadow contours are unaffected.
+As noted earlier, we see that the deviation from the mass is more on the right side.
+This can be explained by looking at how the quantum corrections affect the curvature of the shadow at the left and right points.
+The two sides in the shadow contour generally reflect the prograde and retrograde orbits around the black hole.
+We can compare the curvature at the two extreme points for the Kerr and AOS case, as is done in \ref{curvfig}.
+Further we wish to point out that the left curvature for the AOS rotating black hole, falls faster than that of Kerr for larger $\f{a}{M}$.
+In Fig \ref{curvfig}, the curvature on the left crossing point crosses the X axis before $a = M$, indicated by the dashed black line.
+This has to do with the horizon structure of the rotating AOS black holes in this regime, and will be studied in detail in Sec IV.B.1.
 Also from Fig. \ref{fig:inc}, it is seen that for a fixed value of $m$ and $a$, if the inclination angle is increased, then the deviation from circularity increases and the shadow size also becomes smaller.